adamspofford-dfinity/ic-auth-plugin/SPEC.md

 }}
 ```

 Indicates that authentication failed for a reason semantically similar to a bad password (e.g. unknown username, expired certificate, failed captcha).
-The `message` field must be human-readable.
+The `message` field should be human-readable.

 ## Request for a public key